Sheldon - Mount Cotton

 Residential development activity is lower than average in Sheldon - Mount Cotton according to AreaSearch's national comparison of local real estate markets

-Mount Cotton in Sheldon has averaged approximately 10 new dwelling approvals per year.
-Over the past five financial years, from FY21 to FY25, a total of 53 homes were approved, with an additional 5 approved so far in FY26.
-On average, around 5.5 people have moved to the area each year for every dwelling built over these five years.
+Mount Cotton in Sheldon has averaged approximately 10 new dwelling approvals annually over the past five financial years from FY21 to FY25, with a total of 53 homes approved during this period and an additional 7 approved so far in FY26.
+This results in an average annual increase of around 5.5 new residents per dwelling constructed over these five years.
+The demand for housing significantly exceeds the supply of new dwellings, which typically leads to price growth and increased competition among buyers.

 Frequently Asked Questions - Development